lvalnegri/Rtemplate/README.md

   - `Remotes` list packages that should be installed from sources different from `CRAN` (in the form *owner/repo*)
   - `Depends` check the *R* version needed to run the package (be careful here not to constrain the user to update $R$ core unnecessarily)
   - `RoxygenNote` check installed `roxygen` version
+  - `Roxygen: list(markdown = TRUE)` To turn on *markdown* support for the whole package
   - `URL` usually the package *GitHub* webpage
   - `BugReports` usually the package *GitHub* *Issues* webpage
   - `LazyData` you can drop this field if there's no data shared with the package.
 I always use `true`.
+  - `LazyDataCompression: gzip` if you use, as I do, a different compression method than the default `xz`.
+You should always try which method is better for your use case.
+I use `gzip` because is faster,even if tends to be less efficient in saving space, but storage is usually much cheaper than time!

 - Modify as needed the file `LICENSE` (keep the `MIT` licence if you can)